voqan/voqan/README.md

 - 👋 Hi, I’m @voqan
 - 👀 I’m interested in OSINT, Python, Automation and generally software development.
 - 🌱 I’m currently learning React-js and Machine Learning.
-- 💞️ I’m looking to collaborate on python projects.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me ... https://www.linkedin.com/in/braico-m-a5a96590/

 <!---